andrew-codechimp/HA-Battery-Notes/docs/events.md

 This is fired when any device within Battery Notes has a battery level increased above the battery_increase_threshold (default 25%) if not changed within [configuration setting](./configuration.md).

 It deliberately does not update the battery_replaced sensor allowing you to choose how you want to handle this.
+The increase theshold allows for detecting/handling of partially charged batteries rather than just full batteries.
 An example automation below shows how to update the battery_replaced.

 | Attribute | Type | Description |
 |-----------|------|-------------|